hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 #### Mounted Disk - PostgreSQL Database

-The PostgreSQL data will be written to the mounted storage.
+The PostgreSQL data will be written to the mounted disk.
 The expectation is that the storage server is replicated or backed up offsite and will be made available to the server in the event of a DR.

 #### Mounted Disk - Object Storage

-Object storage will be written to the mounted storage.
+Object storage will be written to the mounted disk.
 The expectation is that the storage server is replicated or backed up offsite and will be made available to the server in the event of a DR.